swiftwolff/PhotoGallery/README.md

 ======================

-A photo gallery that has ability to search photos using defined api ,renders endless scroll of photos on the page, and show detailed image in a light box
+A photo gallery that has ability to search photos using defined api , renders endless scroll of photos on the page, and shows detailed image in a light box experience

 ## Getting Started